 - Very, very faint pinging sound in the rear wheel while climbing that I haven’t been able to isolate

-The Bottom Line on the Kona Zing
+The Bottom Line: Kona Zing

 For the money, the Kona Zing is solid.
 No, it’s not a carbon frame, but the combination of the Kona carbon fork and Mavic Aksium wheels provide enough small bump compliance to make the Zing a great overall performer.
 Standing sprints are excellent and responsive and long climbs are cool and collected.
 The Shimano 105/Ultegra drivetrain is all I need and helps keep the price down.